jonlee48/flight-data-recorder/README.md

 conda update conda
 conda update --all
 ```

-Now run `conda env list`.
+## Setting up the Environment
+Now we'll use conda to set up a new python environment.
+Run `conda env list` to see a list of environments.
 You should see the `base` environment, the default environment.
-We're going to make a new one for this project and its dependencies.
-First, we'll clone this repo and `cd` into it.
+We're going to make a new one for this project called `sensor`.
+First, clone this repo and `cd` into it.
 ```
 git clone https://github.com/jonlee48/flight-data-recorder.git
 cd flight-data-recorder